-Stay-at-home Mom is a full time job.
+Being a Stay-at-home Mom is a full-time job.
 And one of the hardest too!

 I was once a stay at home mom, and thankful for the time I was able to devote to my two kids.
 I was also a highly motivated professional, who dreamt about getting back, and worried about the long-term professional effects of my choice.

-And a lot of these moms are wondering what to say on their resumes and Linkedin.
-The reality is that the professional world of hiring and recruiting demands justification for our career gap.
+It is the mothers who usually scale back on paid work to provide care and a lot of these moms are wondering what to say on their Resumes and Linkedin.
+The reality is that the professional world of hiring and recruiting still demands a justification for our career gap.

 What is the impact of a career gap?